A Day in the Life of a Psychologist

 We often try and schedule our inland days with a colleague, as it saves travel expenses and we can use the travel time to discuss shared customers, or consult on cases if we feel our customers could benefit from input from another therapist.
 Plus it’s great to have company!

 Jordan and I get on the road after some debate about the weather, as it’s been hailing this morning and the wind is howling outside… Not the inviting country drive that you might hope for!
 We have apps on our phones which we check for severe weather warnings, as we cover large distances with no phone reception.
 But we decide the coast is looking relatively clear and the weather is going to ease throughout the day, so we turn on the GPS tracking devices we have installed in our vehicles and hit the road.

 9:00am – 10:30am

 We travel to a town an hour and a half inland, stopping halfway to change drivers.
 Jordan and I spend an hour of this time liaising about customers, and a bit of time chatting about the weekend!

 10:30am – 11:00am

 We arrive at the office of another disability service organisation to meet with a coordinator who works with a shared customer.
-The customer is a young adult who has Down Syndrome, and he is engaging in some very challenging behaviour at home and out in the community.
+The customer is a young adult who has Down Syndrome, and he is engaging in some behaviours of concern at home and out in the community.
 The customer is also at the office, so after some initial introductions I leave Jordan to complete her assessment and I meet with the coordinator to catch up on recent developments.

 The assessment proves to be a little challenging for our customer, so we debrief and together we encourage our customer to reflect on what he found difficult and how he might have managed his feelings in a different way by using the strategies we have worked on previously.

 11:00am – 12:30pm